aws-samples/lambda-refarch-mobilebackend/README.md

 In order to illustrate the end-to-end process, you can integrate with the sample mobile application available.
 The sample mobile application is built for iOS and requires creating a mobile SDK.
 The steps for integrating the SDK are described below:

-Step 1 - Visit the [API Gateway dashboard](https://console.aws.amazon.com/apigateway/home) in your AWS account and create two new resource endpoints for `/photos` and `search`.
-Assign a POST method for the `/photos` endpoint and a GET method for the `search` endpoint.
-For each method, select the `Integration Request` type of “Lambda Function.”
-Configure the photos endpoint to use the notes-data-function, and configure the search endpoint to use the search-data-function both created from the AWS CloudFormation script.
+Step 1 - Visit the [API Gateway dashboard](https://console.aws.amazon.com/apigateway/home) in your AWS account and create a new resource endpoints for `/notes`.
+Assign a POST method for the `/notes` endpoint.
+For the method, select the `Integration Request` type of “Lambda Function.”
+Configure the notes endpoint to use the notes-data-function.

-Under `Models` section, create a PhotoNoteRequest and a PhotoNotesResponse model using [these JSON templates ](https://github.com/awslabs/lambda-refarch-mobilebackend/blob/master/apigateway-templates/).
+Under `Models` section, create a CreateNoteRequest and a CreateNoteResponse model using [these JSON templates ](https://github.com/awslabs/lambda-refarch-mobilebackend/tree/master/apigateway-models).

-Under `Method Request` for each method execution, enable AWS_IAM authorization, API key required, and assign the PhotoNotesResponse model that was created earlier as the `Request Model`.
+Under `Method Request` for the method execution, enable API key required and assign the CreateNoteRequest model that was created earlier as the `Request Model`.

-Under `Integration Request` for both method execution, enable `Invoke with caller credentials` in order to pass Amazon Cognito IAM identities through API Gateway.

-Under `Method Response` for both method executions, for a 200 response code select a content type of `application/json` and use the PhotoNotesResponse model that was created earlier.
+Under `Method Response` for the method exectuion, for a 200 response code select a content type of `application/json` and use the CreateNoteResponse model that was created earlier.

-Step 2 - In the [API Gateway dashboard](https://console.aws.amazon.com/apigateway/home) create an API key for API Gateway and then download an iOS SDK and copy the SDK files into the ‘APIGateway’ folder of the iOS application.
+Step 2 - In the [API Gateway dashboard](https://console.aws.amazon.com/apigateway/home) create an API key for API Gateway and then deploy the API Gateway in order to copy the deployment endpoint url.

 Step 3 - Install and run [cocoapods](https://guides.cocoapods.org/using/getting-started.html) on the Command Line Interface: